fagnersilva/trixchat/README.md

 # trixchat

-## chat platform with Node.js and socket.io Edit
+## chat platform with Node.js and socket.io